AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 Once you have [discussed your proposed analysis](../../communications-tools/index.md#github-discussions) and [filed an issue to get started](../../communications-tools/index.md#github-issues), you're ready to create an analysis module.

 We have provided a script [`create-analysis-module.py`](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/create-analysis-module.py) you can use to make this process easier.
-Before you begin, please review [this documentation](../analysis-modules/index.md) for an overview of skeleton file structure of an analysis module.
+Before you begin, please review [this documentation](../analysis-modules/index.md) for an overview of the skeleton file structure of an empty analysis module.

 !!! note "Is this your first analysis module?"